vladykin/joomla-mendeley/README.md

 Support for Mendeley REST API is encapsulated in library/src/mendeley.php, which is a small reusable library independent from Joomla.

+> Unfortunately Mendeley changed its API soon after the plugin was written :(
+> The plugin needs to be updated to the new API in order to be functional again.

 ## Installation